nallenscott/node-lambda/README.md

   node-lambda<br>
 </h1>

-Simple examples of how to build a Node.js Lambda function and deploy it to AWS Lambda as a ZIP file or a scratch container image.
+Simple examples of how to build a static Node.js binary and deploy it to AWS Lambda as a ZIP file or a scratch container image.

 ## Prerequisites